BigDataBoutique/elasticsearch-cloud-deploy/packer/README.md

 ```

+By default, AWS builder will pick a subnet from the default VPC for running the builder instance.
+It is required for that subnet to have Public IPs auto-assignment enabled.
+Otherwise, packer won't be able to make a SSH connection to the instance and will hang on `Waiting for SSH to become available...`
+If you don't want to enable public IPs auto-assignment on your default VPC subnets, you can explicitly set the subnet by setting `vpc_id` and `subnet_id` keys in *.packer.json files `amazon-ebs` builder definitions.

 ## On Microsoft Azure

 Before running Packer for the first time you will need to do a one-time initial setup.